Therapy for Gender and Sexual Identity Issues

 Not Evidence to Support Depression as a Brain Disease

-According to three 2022 comprehensive research reviews, there is no scientific evidence for what we have long been told by psychiatry—and the mainstream media—about the neurobiology of .
+According to three 2022 comprehensive research reviews, there is no scientific evidence for what we have long been told by psychiatry—and the mainstream media—about the neurobiology of depression.
 These reviews, in unison, will pack a powerful wallop for critical thinkers.
 However, for American society in general, the deck is stacked against any scientific truths making a dent in psychiatry’s brain-defect mythology.

 The implications of these reviews are broken down in the following sections: (1) What We Have Been Told; (2) The Scientific Reality; (3) What Are the Variables Associated with Depression? and (4) The Stacked Deck against Scientific Realities Denting Brain-Defect Mythology.